Grow Room Air Quality: Filtration Systems vs. Purifiers

 When air contaminants come into contact with the photocatalyst, they are oxidized and converted into nontoxic substances, such as water and carbon dioxide.
 This process is effective in stationary applications to remove a wide range of pollutants, including volatile organic compounds (VOCs), bacteria, and viruses, however, there are serious concerns regarding efficiency, particulate removal, and harmful by-products from the unfinished breakdown of VOCs in airflow applications.

 The effectiveness of these systems can vary depending on the specific contaminants present in the airstream and the design and quality of the air purifier.
-While PCO technology has been proven to be effective, the risk of negative health effects and low efficiency make HEPA air filtration systems the safest solution for grow rooms and gardens.

 A close-up image of a cannabis plant growing in a commercial cultivation facility.